lpkapil/lpkapil/README.md

 ### Hi there 👋

-My name is Kapil Yadav, and I've been a web developer for over 10 years.
+My name is Kapil Yadav, and I've been a Fullstack computer engineer for over 13 years.
 I create websites & hybrid mobile applpications & open source softwares, and love creating technical educational content for Python, Magento2, WordPress, Laravel, Docker, PHP, & JavaScript.

 📫 How to reach me: ..